dmillett/inclinician/README.md

 vaccines and treatments.
 A healthier world of scientific discovery awaits...

  * Providing an accessible, open platform for individual health data
-   - tracked and enforced via blockchain contracts
+   - Tracked and enforced via blockchain contracts
  * Functional, Specialty and Cultural medicine resources
  * Cataloging and correlating symptoms with lab tests
-   - written or voice symptom journaling is valuable data
+   - Written or voice symptom journaling is valuable data
  * Encouraging better communication between patients, clinical staff, researchers and educators
    - Increasing empathy and understanding to reduce suffering
  * To Facilitating and incentivizing an individual's ability to share anonymized patient data for research
-   - And to and receive research results
+   - Receive research results
    - Blockchain contracts?
  * Educating patients and the medical community on **Functional Medicine** and **custom treatment**
    - Nutrition